Ne0n09/cloudflared-remotefalcon/README.md

 You will have to wait some time for the new nameservers to take effect.

 Cloudflare will send you an email when your domain is available.
-You can continue with the additional setup so it will be ready to go.
+You can continue with the additional setup so it will be ready to go when your domain is available.

 ### Certificates

 Next we'll move on to the certificate configuration.

 Click SSL/TLS on the left side of the Cloudflare Dashboard.